 There are a number of ways you can maximise the space in a hand-luggage bag, as well as useful tips to ensure that everything stays fresh.
 First up, invest in some compression packing cubes.
 Unlike regular packing cubes, which help to organise your possessions within a larger bag, compression packing cubes are also designed to squash things into the bare minimum of space that they can take up.

-Next up, invest in a miniature powerstrip, or a multi-socket plug adapter that can support USB cables and regular plugs.
+Next up, invest in a miniature powerstrip or a multisocket plug adapter that can support most USB cables and regular plugs.
+Some adapters also have SD and MicroSD memory slots that are convenient to have for quick memory-card reading and writing.
 Rather than packing multiple travel adapters for each item you need to charge while you’re away, or being left fighting for the only plug in the hotel room, a mini powerstrip takes up just a small part of your bag and means you can charge devices with just USB leads and a single plug adapter alongside.

 Think logically about what you actually need to take, and only take items which are genuinely necessary.
-There are various articles and videos online demonstrating ways to pack for lengthy trips with only a small bag, so if you’re not a packing pro already, get ready to save yourself the bother of queueing at the luggage carousel or losing your luggage entirely.
+There are various articles and videos online demonstrating ways to pack for lengthy trips with only a small bag (such as this one), so if you’re not a packing pro already, get ready to save yourself the bother of queueing at the luggage carousel or losing your luggage entirely.

 These days there’s an app for just about everything, and travellers can take advantage of anything from instant language translators to personal sightseeing assistants.